UI Builder

 Center panel: Canvas.
 Visual representation of the panel page:

-- Grid overlay shows the layout grid
+- Grid overlay shows the layout grid (configure columns, rows, and gap directly in the canvas toolbar)

 - Drag elements to reposition